Home

 Found on Instructables, we have just made one of these TV-B-Gone devices a mere US$19.95 kit.

 A good 25 metre range, sometimes up to 50 metres.
-The small EPROM contains a list of "off" codes for nearly all brands of TV, pressing the button starts it scrolling through the list with Samsung, Panasonic, Sony & LG coming at the begining.
+The small EPROM contains a list of "off" codes for nearly all brands of TV, pressing the button starts it scrolling through the list with Samsung, Panasonic, Sony & LG coming at the beginning.
 Another press starts the sequence again, the whole list takes about a minute to finish.

 (A side effect of this device is that it will turn on any set that is already off though.)